acronis/go-authkit/README.md

 - Authenticate HTTP requests with JWT tokens via middleware that can be configured via YAML/JSON file or environment variables.
 - Authorize HTTP requests with JWT tokens by verifying access based on the roles in the JWT claims.
 - Fetch and cache JSON Web Key Sets (JWKS) from Identity Providers (IDP).
-- Introspect Access Tokens via the OAuth 2.0 Token Introspection endpoint.
+- Introspect Access Tokens via OAuth 2.0 Token Introspection endpoint.
 - Fetch and cache Access Tokens from Identity Providers (IDP).
 - Provides primitives for testing authentication and authorization in HTTP services.